dariosalvi78/syndemicexplorer/README.md

 ```
 change /path/to/src/initsql to the actual path.

-This will create a running instance of Postgres with Postgis and a preloaded dataset for Sweden.
+This will create a running instance of Postgres with Postgis and preloaded maps for Sweden.
 The database name, username and password are specified inside the file /initsql/0_structure.sql
 Feel free to change them there.